In this article, you will find information on:

 Why do double dashes (“--”) appear in the “Goal” area?

 There is no calculated goal for the leaderboard being viewed.
-This can be for several reasons, however, the most likely reason is due to inadequate historical results (fewer than a seven-day minimum) needed to establish an automated goal.
+This can be for several reasons, however, the most likely reason is due to inadequate historical results (less than a seven-day minimum) needed to establish an automated goal.

 Where did the goal come from?
 Can I change it?